Why I am Misunderstood as a Blogger

 Not afraid of work.
 I worked in brutal environments before.
 Real healthcare systems.
 Real pressure.
 Real consequences.

-I am afraid of returning and discovering the world I loved no longer exists.
+I am afraid of returning and discovering that the world I loved no longer exists.

-America gave me some of the best years of my life.
-Intellectually especially.
+America gave me some of the best years of my life intellectually.
 For a middle-class Bengali boy who grew up counting coins before buying books from College Street, walking into large healthcare systems there felt extraordinary.
 I learned systems thinking there.
 I learned scale there.
 I learned what competent infrastructure feels like when it works.

 Not perfectly.
 America has its own madness.
-Their healthcare billing system alone looks like something designed by Kafka after a nervous breakdown.
+The healthcare billing system alone looks like something designed by Kafka after a long committee meeting.

 But professionally, there was oxygen.